(Sources mentioned in brackets)

 Oct/Nov `69 Easy Action recorded?

 Oct 31st '69 Detroit.
 MI Olympia Stadium - Black Magic Rock And Roll.
 (Billed as Arthur Brown, Timothy Leary, Frost (with Dick Wagner), Ralph Adams, Mystic Peter Hurkos, Amboy Dukes, Bonzo Dog Band, The Stooges, Coven, Pink Floyd, Savage Grace, Kim Fowley, Sky, Teegarden And Vanwinkle, Satan (himself), SRC, Frut, Bob Segar, All The Lonely People, Pleasure Seekers) - Alice was listed on the posters but did NOT play (eyewitness) Pink Floyd are also on the poster but appear to have been in England the following day going by their dates lists.
+There is also a mention of a riot at the show which caused the cancelation of the 'Day of Peace" festival at Olympia Stadium scheduled for November 11th.

 "I attended this concert.
 Called the Black Arts Rock‘n’Roll Festival, it was a fiasco, and a rip-off.
 Produced by shifty Mike Quatro, it touted Pink Floyd, Arthur Brown, the Bonzo Dog Band, and many of the Michigan bands, including Alice Cooper.
 I still have the original program and hand bill.
 And in the program, I wrote down the bands that played, in order.
 They were, in order from opener to closer: Plum Wine, Pluto, Ted Lucas, Frijid Pink, Früt, Teegarden and Van Winkle, The Stooges, Peter Hurkos, Sweetwater, SRC, Coven [set censored], Savage Grace [set aborted], The Frost [appeared, weren’t permitted to play], The Amboy Dukes [appeared, weren’t permitted to play].